ericwang4904/Canvas_API/README.md

 3. Installing app requirements

-Run the `setup.sh` to install the relevant modules the program is using.
+Run the `setup.sh` file (`bash setup.sh` in terminal while in the Canvas_API directory) to install the relevant modules the program is using.
 Alternatively, just do `pip install requests` to install the latest version, as it is the sole dependancy.

 ## Setup
 1. Setting up the API token